Rainman4301/LLM_NetworkMoel_MentalHealth/README.md

 ## License

+## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this code for any purpose, including commercial applications, as long as you include the original copyright notice.

 ---